 PLAN YOUR TRIP: Visit Fodor's North Carolina Mountains Guide

 Cades Cove Drive

-The Cades Cove Drive is an 11-mile, one-lane scenic loop around the Great Smoky Mountains National Park in Tennessee.
+The Cades Cove Drive is an eleven-mile, one-lane scenic loop around the Great Smoky Mountains National Park in Tennessee.
 Free and open to the public, from sunrise through sunset, the drive brings riders deep into a region where bears and deer roam free.
 Along the paved road, you'll pass deserted yet well-preserved cabins, stores, barns, and mills dot the way.
 Pick up the $1.50 guidebook at the beginning of the loop for an informed tour as you cruise along.
-The speed is kept to a low average of about 10 mph throughout the loop to optimize wildlife sightings.
+The speed is kept to a low average of about ten miles per hour throughout the loop to optimize wildlife sightings.

 The Kancamagus, pronounced “Kank-ah-mah-gus,” is a 34.5-mile scenic byway that cuts through the middle of White Mountain National Forest.
 The area is known for exquisite fall foligage, drawing leaf enthusiasts here annually.
 Be sure to make time to stop at the famed Sabbaday Falls, where water rushes from 45 feet into a serene brook.
 The Lower Falls on the byway are also worth stopping for, as the myriad waterfalls pour into a natural swimming area.
 As it is unsupervised, it is advised only to swim in The Lower Falls when water is calm and not at full force.
 Note there are no gas stations, restaurants, or hotels along the route, so be prepared for a half-hour plus journey through the woods.

 PLAN YOUR TRIP: Visit Fodor's New Hampshire Guide